Important Device Security Guidelines & Settings for Proroute Routers

 This guide covers the essential security settings for Proroute routers.
 It applies to all models.
-Some features (auth log, brute-force protection, IP whitelisting) were introduced in H685 4G firmware v3.2.355+ and are being rolled out to other models in subsequent firmware updates.
+Some features were modified (Brute-force protection, IP whitelisting) and some introduced (Auth log) in Firmware updates across models at the end of 2025, and early 2026.

 First login and password security